jedinym/sqc-text/main.typ

 #pagebreak()
 = Evaluation
+#todo[]
 == Scaling
 To test SQC's scaling capabilities, we validated thirty structures with an increasing number of replicas.
 We chose thirty structures because it is the highest number of replicas that can be provisioned in the Kubernetes project while fitting into quota memory limits. @figure-scaling shows that with the increasing number of replicas, the time spent on multiple structure validations drops rapidly.
 Scaling replicas further is possible; the limiting factor is the